 - BHS is a closed campus.
 All students are expected to eat in the cafeteria during their designated lunch times.
-The exceptions to this rule include: students who are excused from school before lunch for school to work, career tech classes, dual enrollment, etc. - O Lunch Passes may be obtained from the Assistant Principal's office; they must be signed and the parent must call in to confirm before a student is allowed to leave during the lunch period. - Lunch passes are only for upper classmen, 11 through 12.
-All 8th, 9th and 10th graders are required to eat in the café. - Students must re-enter the building at the front door.
+The exceptions to this rule include: students who are excused from school before lunch for school to work, career tech classes, dual enrollment, etc. - o For special circumstances contact the Assistant Principals office. - Students must exit and sign out and re-enter the building at the front door.
 No food upon re-entry. - Students are expected to eat in the cafeteria and are not allowed to eat in the parking lot. - Failure to comply with this policy will result in forfeiture of the privilege for the remainder of the semester in which the violation occurs.
-Lunch is considered a part of the school day; if an individual cuts/skips lunch it will be treated as a cut/skip of class.
+Lunch is considered a part of the school day; if an individual cuts/skips lunch it will be treated as a cut/skip of class. - Food that is dropped off must be picked up at the front door.